rahuldhangar/Notes/README.md

 3|[Workingnomads.co](https://www.workingnomads.co/jobs) | Features primarily full-time remote positions and has a great category/tag system to help you filter down the results you may be interested in
 4|[Flexjobs.com](https://www.flexjobs.com/) | Over 50 categories of individually screened job opportunities.
 This one is paid but competition is much lower
 5|[Upwork.com](https://www.upwork.com/) | Great for freelancers!
+6|[Toptal.com](https://www.toptal.com/) | Become one among the top 3% of freelance talent in the World

 ## Companies Hiring